 Course Learning OutcomesAt the successful completion of this course students will be able to:

-1 Consolidate and extent knowledge into the use of statistical packages required quantitative analysis (e.g., R, SPSS and Excel).
-2 Review advanced topics in statistics relevant to the conduct of both experimental and applied research.
-3 Apply different forms of qualitative analysis, including the analysis of themes and discourse analysis 4 Evaluate critically the methodological designs and select appropriate analytical strategies for their research projects.
-5 Understand the interpretation and appropriate reporting requirements for statistical and qualitative data.
+1 To be able to use statistical packages required quantitative analysis (e.g., R, SPSS and Excel).
+2 To be able apply advanced knowledge in statistics to experimental and applied research.
+3 To be able to apply different forms of qualitative analysis, including the analysis of themes and discourse analysis 4 To be able to critically evaluate the methodological designs and select appropriate analytical strategies for their research projects.
+5 To understand the interpretation and appropriate reporting requirements for statistical and qualitative data.

 University Graduate Attributes